-The approval process is a two-stage process.
+The approval process for a single year Grant Aid award is a two-stage process.
 If successful at the first stage, the charity will be advised that the Commission has short-listed a particular project for possible funding.
 The charity will then be invited to complete the Commission's due diligence questionnaire.